RolfBly/stoxsnschulz/readme.md

 Stox S.N.
 Schulz is not a person, as far as I know.
 It's just a peculiar way of spelling 'stocks essentials'.

-The project is mainly intended to learn-by-doing Python-for-web, in particular screenscraping, Flask, Ninja, HMTL, CSS, and whatever is comes up getting it working like I want to.
+The project is mainly intended to learn-by-doing Python-for-web, in particular screenscraping, Flask, Ninja, HMTL, CSS, and whatever comes up getting it working like I want to.

 The project has two sections:

 1. a screenscraper/data reshuffler, to run once each working day after about 17:20 CET.

-    - ud.py (for "_U_ps and _D_owns") reads all AEX, AMC, AScX stocks from www.beleggen.nl, and a couple of interesting numbers for each of them (75 stocks in total).
+    - ud.py (for _U_ps and _D_owns) reads all AEX, AMC, AScX stocks from www.beleggen.nl, and a couple of interesting numbers for each of them (75 stocks in total).
     - hilo.py reads 52 week _HI_gh and _LO_w from each individual stock page, also on www.beleggen.nl.
 A few extra parameters are calculated for each stock.
     - ud.py calls hilo.py, and then outputs five shortlists as pickles in the pickles-directory; it also writes the shortlists, nicely formatted, to the console, or to a file if redirected.